bowen-upenn/PersonaMem/README.md

 <img src=figures/artistic_illustration.jpeg/>
 </p>

-## To start the conversation data generation
+## To start the persona-aligned conversation data generation

 We allow command-line argparser for the following arguments: